haleslab/haleslab.github.io/people.md

 ### [Nicholas Seyfried, Ph.D.](http://www.biochem.emory.edu/seyfried/)

-Nick is a biochemist and knows about as much as anyone should about mass spectrometry.
-We work closely with him, Eric Dammer and Duc Duoung for proteomics based experiments.
+Nick is a biochemist and we work closely with him, Eric Dammer and Duc Duoung in the Proteomics core for various experiments.

 ### [Thomas Wingo, M.D.](http://wingolab.org)